cecilyg/Archetype_SOM/README.md

 Purpose of script: To decide on the formulation of the SOM grid and to run the 1000 iterations of the SOM on Tier 1 inputs.
 Then Sort the results of SOM iterations to derive outputs for archetypes

+If you use the information/code in this script, please reference the ERL paper.

 Author: Cecily Goodwin

 Date Created: 2022-06-22